ccicconetti/qnet_sim/README.md

-# qnet_ll_sim
+# qnet_sim

-Quantum network link-level simulator of end-to-end entanglement and purification
+Quantum network simulator focused on modeling network-level protocols and their interactions with networked quantum applications.